How to apply

 All non-UK/non-Irish students will either need to obtain a visa before travelling or enter the UK as a Visitor without a visa, depending on your nationality and length of stay - check if you need a visa here.
 In summary:

 • Students coming to study in the UK for 6 months or less and not working, and whose passport is issued by a visa-national country, will need to apply for a Standard Visitor visa.
 We will email you a visa support letter for your visa application once you have been accepted.
-Visa processing time: up to 5 weeks.
+Visa processing time: usually up to 3 weeks but may be up to 5 weeks in August/September.

 • Students coming to study in the UK for 6 months or less and not working, and whose passport is NOT issued by a visa-national country, can enter the UK as a Visitor without applying for a visa.
 We will email you a formal acceptance letter to show, if requested, at UK border control as you arrive.